DOLLYWOOD: SEVIERVILLE INSIDER'S GUIDE

 the Sevierville-related highlights…

 Jukebox Junction, a seven-acre section of Dollywood, represents Sevierville in the 1950s.
 Its Pines Theater is a replica of the downtown Sevierville building where 10-year-old Dolly first performed in front of a paying audience on the “Cas Walker Farm and Home Hour” radio show in 1956.
-It seats 1,000 and since opening at Dollywood in 1995 has staged many 1950s-style shows.
+It seats 1,000 and since opening at Dollywood in 1995 has staged a variety of entertainment productions and shows.
 Red’s Drive-In is a tribute to Sevierville’s original Red’s Café, an eatery that thrived from 1946 to the early 1970s and was the first place Dolly ever had a hamburger.
 Dollywood’s menu boasts juicy burgers, crispy fries, and frosty shakes.
 Rockin’ Roadway is where you can drive a miniature retro car on a track while listening to 1950s-themed music.
 Around the track signs like “Watson Motor Co.” refer to former Sevierville businesses while others, like “Cas Walker’s Store” and “Judy’s Luggage & Millinery Shop,” honor people important to Dolly such as the man behind her first big break and her childhood best friend.

 In Rivertown Junction,visit Dolly’s Tennessee Mountain Home, a two-room replica of Dolly’s Locust Ridge childhood home, to get a feel for where Dolly grew up.
 The replica was built by Dolly’s brother and the interior recreated by her mother.
 Most of the items on display are replicas of items that would have been found in her childhood home, all selected by her mother.

-New in 2023
+New in 2026

 More to Explore